Pharma

 Published: 07.11.2024

-Germany is on the verge of a significant transformation in its healthcare system with the introduction of the "ePA für alle" (electronic health record (EHR) for everyone).
+Germany is on the verge of a significant transformation in its healthcare system with the introduction of the "ePA für alle" (Electronic Health Records (EHR) for all).
 Starting from January 15, 2025, this initiative will initially roll out in model regions and then expand nationwide, granting every insured individual a comprehensive, automatically generated digital patient record unless they opt out.
 This development is set to revolutionize clinical research, offering unprecedented opportunities to enhance medical studies, improve patient care, and streamline healthcare processes.

 What is the EHR?

 The EHR is designed to make a patient's entire medical history available at the click of a button.
-This makes the treatment process much easier, as doctors have direct access to all relevant health data, eliminating the tedious task of obtaining findings and other medical documents from various service providers, which in turn frees up more time for the actual treatment.
+This makes the treatment process much easier, as doctors have direct access to all relevant information and health data.
+There is no need to laboriously obtain findings and other medical documents from various service providers, which in turn frees up more time for the actual treatment.

 The main benefits include